jbandstra/Odum_Models/README.md

 # Odum and Odum 2000.
-Example 14.3 Model of Two Populations in Competitive Growth (INTERACT) pg.
-219
+Modelling for all Scales: An Introduction to System Simulation